SenseLogic/CODA/README.md

 * Name the unit test class by simply adding a `_TEST` suffix to the class name.

+## Guidelines

+*   Use public attributes and methods.
+*   Don't use getters/setters and virtual methods unless needed.
+*   Prefer virtual methods to delegates.

 ## Advices

 *   Design before you program, to avoid loosing precious time in developing the wrong solution to the wrong problem, by quickly writing :